Puistokatu 4's researcher members

 Violeta Gutierrez Zamora

-Violeta Gutierrez Zamora, Doctoral researcher in Environmental policy, LUKE
+Violeta Gutierrez Zamora, Postdoctoral researcher in Environmental policy, LUKE

 “My current research revolves around natural fibers, specifically bamboo, as a bioeconomic solution for products labeled as sustainable.
 Bamboo is generally considered more ecologically sustainable than other synthetic and organic materials, and global demand is increasing.
 Southeast Asia has a long tradition of using bamboo in everyday life.
 More recently, development projects have also been promoting bamboo as a valuable non-timber forest product in several countries of this region.
 My research aims to understand how bamboo’s everyday uses and values are changing in the rural communities that harvest it and the impacts of the so-called bamboo boom.